 This learning opportunity is designed to develop your skills in a variety of settings, both on and off our main campus.

 Your classes will be small, and you will have highly experienced SEN teachers and Learning Support Assistants to help guarantee your learning and pastoral needs.

 Teaching & learning

-Teaching and assessment of your subject specialism will be performed through portfolio-building and not exams.
+Teaching and assessment of your subject specialism will be through portfolio-building and English and Maths assessments.

 You will take part in a variety of practical activities, along with some written work.
 Tutor observation, photographs and video recordings will also evidence your work.

 You will also have opportunities to go on trips and visits, which will help bring your subject to life.

 In addition, you will have the opportunity to learn independent living skills in The Lodge.

 4. Independent living skills in our purpose-built facility.